AmeyWankhede/Server-Client-Communication/README.md

 -run Client with name of server and server port using command.<br/>

 ## Tech Stack used
--All the functionalities offered by the C language and socket programming libraries.
+-All the functionalities offered by the C language and the socket programming libraries.